biocompibens/cellmodelling/README.md

 .tiff image file containing the last tessellation, labeled correspondingly to the labeled image input.

 .csv containing parameters per cells extracted from the segmentation, then the final values of the parameters

+-wp generate a .txt containing the new position of the intracellular marker per cell

+-i generate a .tiff containing the intracellular morphing image

+-d generate 2 .tiff 1) the labels 2) the corresponding shapes draw over border image

 ## Other examples :